Hubmakerlabs/hoover/pkg/eth/cmd/clef/README.md

 The security model of Clef is as follows:

 * One critical component (the Clef binary / daemon) is responsible for handling cryptographic operations: signing, private keys, encryption/decryption of keystore files.
 * Clef has a well-defined 'external' API.
 * The 'external' API is considered UNTRUSTED.
 * Clef also communicates with whatever process that invoked the binary, via stdin/stdout.
     * This channel is considered 'trusted'.
 Over this channel, approvals and passwords are communicated.

 The general flow for signing a transaction using e.g. Geth is as follows:
 ![image](sign_flow.png)

 In this case, `geth` would be started with `--signer http://localhost:8550` and would relay requests to `eth.sendTransaction`.

 ## TODOs

 Some snags and todos

 * [ ] Clef should take a startup param "--no-change", for UIs that do not contain the capability to perform changes to things, only approve/deny.
 Such a UI should be able to start the signer in a more secure mode by telling it that it only wants approve/deny capabilities.
 * [x] It would be nice if Clef could collect new 4byte-id:s/method selectors, and have a secondary database for those (`4byte_custom.json`).
 Users could then (optionally) submit their collections for inclusion upstream.
 * [ ] It should be possible to configure Clef to check if an account is indeed known to it, before passing on to the UI.
 The reason it currently does not, is that it would make it possible to enumerate accounts if it immediately returned "unknown account" (side channel attack).
 * [x] It should be possible to configure Clef to auto-allow listing (certain) accounts, instead of asking every time.
-* [x] Done Upon startup, Clef should spit out some info to the caller (particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
+* [x] Done Upon startup, Clef should spit out some info to the caller ( particularly important when executed in `stdio-ui`-mode), invoking methods with the following info:
     * [x] Version info about the signer
     * [x] Address of API (HTTP/IPC)
     * [ ] List of known accounts
 * [ ] Have a default timeout on signing operations, so that if the user has not answered within e.g. 60 seconds, the request is rejected.
 * [ ] `account_signRawTransaction`
 * [ ] `account_bulkSignTransactions([] transactions)` should
     * only exist if enabled via config/flag
     * only allow non-data-sending transactions
     * all txs must use the same `from`-account
     * let the user confirm, showing
         * the total amount
         * the number of unique recipients

 * Geth todos
     - The signer should pass the `Origin` header as call-info to the UI.
 As of right now, the way that info about the request is put together is a bit of a hack into the HTTP server.
 This could probably be greatly improved.
     - Relay: Geth should be started in `geth --signer localhost:8550`.
     - Currently, the Geth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
     - The Geth API should switch to use the same type, and relay `to`-account verbatim to the external API.
 * [x] Storage
     * [x] An encrypted key-value storage should be implemented.
     * See [rules.md](rules.md) for more info about this.
 * Another potential thing to introduce is pairing.
-  * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
+    * To prevent spurious requests which users just accept, implement a way to " pair" the caller with the signer (external API).
     * Thus Geth/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
     * This feature would make the addition of rules less dangerous.

 * Wallets / accounts.
 Add API methods for wallets.